-May is coming to town and Adorageek already has something to enrich your days in the coming month!
+October will be here soon and Adorageek already has something to enrich your days in the coming month!
 Below you could find a Monthly Journal Page, decorated with cute ice cream critters, for you to hang in your house, shop, office, anywhere!
-For May, we have a cute dog, an owl, and a chocolate ice cream with chocolate straws on top.
+For October, we have a cute tiger, a rooster, and a vanilla ice cream with heart sprinkles on top.
 Yum!
 To match it, we set the banner with the two critters musing over a journal.
-What do you think will be in their agenda this May?
+What do you think will be in their agenda this October?
 Continue reading

 Autumn is here, and today we will celebrate the Mid-Autumn Festival!
 The Mid-Autumn Festival, which is also known as the Moon Festival, the Harvest Moon Festival, or the Mooncake Festival, is a harvest festival celebrated notably by the Chinese and Vietnamese people.
 The festival is held on the 15th day of the 8th month of the lunar calendar with full moon at night.
 This year, The Mid-Autumn Festival is celebrated on 24 September 2018.
 Continue reading

 Do you know that rhinoceros means “nose horn”?
 Or that a White rhino can weigh over 3500 kg (7700 lb), making them the second largest land mammal after the elephant?
 Let us celebrate rhinos by commemorating the World Rhino Day on 22 September!
 Continue reading

 All hands hoay!
 Hoist the Jolly Roger!
 We will celebrate International Talk Like a Pirate Day on 19 September!
 It is a parodic holiday created in 1995 by John Baur (Ol’ Chumbucket) and Mark Summers (Cap’n Slappy), of Albany, Oregon, U.S., who proclaimed September 19 each year as the day when everyone in the world should talk like a pirate, aye!